 Know the child's exact age (and adjust for prematurity).

-The ASQ-3 has narrow age intervals, so you must calculate age to the month and day from the date the ASQ will be completed (i.e., 25 months, 12 days).
+The ASQ®-3 and ASQ®:SE-2 have specific age intervals, so you must calculate age to the month and day from the date the ASQ will be completed (i.e., 25 months, 12 days).
 If a baby was born three or more weeks prematurely and is younger than 24 months old, subtract the number of weeks premature from the child's actual age.